 Ongoing assessment of the watershed is proceeding with waterflow measurements from the two most prospective reservoirs in the watershed as defined in the EFLA report.
-The field work and measurements are being undertaken by Asiaq, the hydrologic arm of the Greenland government.
+The initial field work and measurements were undertaken on August 14, 2018 by Asiaq, the hydrologic arm of the Greenland government.
+A report based on this field work was received on August 28, 2018 with recommendations for ongoing detailed waterflow measurements and assessment of water volume in the reservoir and seismic surveys to characterize thickness of sediment cover and the nature of underlying bedrock.
+A detailed proposal requesting the nature of ongoing studies, budget and timelines has been forwarded to Asiaq.
+The response is pending.